vizzuhq/ipyvizzu/docs/tutorial/without_coordinates_noop_channel.md

 ```

 Getting from a treemap to a bubble chart is simply by changing the geometry to
 circle.
-This bubble chart is stacked by the Type dimension that is on the size
+This bubble chart is stacked by the `Kinds` dimension that is on the
-channel - this is why the bubbles are in separate, small groups.
+size channel - this is why the bubbles are in separate, small groups.

 <div id="tutorial_02"></div>